Parsl/parsl.github.io/_posts/2021-01-25-text-extraction.md

 important facts, including molecular compounds and the relationships between different compounds such as (aluminum, melting point, 660.3 &deg;C) from the the text:

-"The melting point of Aluminum is 660.3 􏰁&deg;􏰁C."
+"The melting point of Aluminum is 660.3 &deg;C."

 ### Approach

 Traditionally, relation extraction consists of five stages: tokenization, part-of-speech tagging, named entity recognition (NER), phrase parsing, and information extraction.
 We focus here on developing a relation extraction pipeline using a dependency parser rather than using costly NER.
-A dependency parser analy􏰀zes the grammatical structure of a sentence, establishing relationships between "head" words and words that modify those heads.
+A dependency parser analyzes the grammatical structure of a sentence, establishing relationships between "head" words and words that modify those heads.
 We used a dependency parser, as they are useful for extracting relationships between words using only their parts of speech.
 We used a dependency parser provided by spaCy and customized it through tokenization and word embeddings.